- You must have a valid Federal Employee Identification Number (FEIN);

 - You must register with the Office of Tax and Revenue and show that you have filed an FR-500 for DC business tax;

-- You must have a Certificate of Occupancy for your business premise or a Home Occupation Permit if you work out of your home;
+- If your business operates from a location in Washington, DC, you must have a Certificate of Occupancy for your business premise address or a Home Occupation Permit if you work out of your home;

-- You must submit a Clean Hands Self Certification form attesting that you do not owe more than $100 to the DC government (if you are completing the BBL EZ Form* BBL EZ Form en Español* you do not need a separate form); and
+- You must submit a Clean Hands Self-Certification form attesting that you do not owe more than $100 to the DC government.
+If you are completing the BBL EZ Form, BBL EZ Form en Español, or an online application, you do not need a separate form; and

-- If you are a corporation, partnership or limited liability company (domestic or foreign), you must be registered in the District and be in good standing.
+- If you are a corporation, partnership or limited liability company (domestic or foreign), you must be registered and in good standing with the Corporations Division.
 You must also have a Registered Agent.

 Some business activities have pre-requisites.
 For example: